Dr Tira Foran

 Biography

 I joined CSIRO in 2010 as a human geographer to focus on international research-for-development.
-My background includes substantive work on water and energy governance, in eight Asian and African developing countries.
-My group at CSIRO applies capability in water-related analysis and governance to a variety of developing country contexts.
+My background includes substantive work on water, energy, and mineral resources governance, in eight Asian and African developing countries and in Australia.
+I apply this capacity in projects which aim to democratise and improve decision making around desirable and viable regional development pathways.

-We use transdisciplinary methodology to work intensively with state and non-state actors in developing countries, supporting stakeholder-formulated strategic planning, and inter-organisational collaboration.
+We use transdisciplinary methodology to work intensively with state and non-state actors in developing countries, supporting [stakeholder-formulated strategic planning] (https://doi.org/10.3390/w11122480), and inter-organisational collaboration.

 Methodology that Tira Foran has developed draws on following tools and techniques: